profversaggi/mydrools_6.0_examples/README.md

 * State Example
 * Number Guess Game
 * Banking Example

-*
+Notes: The kmodule you need to use is located in the src/main/resources/META-INF directory, ignore the other one.

-Note: The kmodule you need to use is located in the src/main/resources/META-INF directory, ignore the other one.
+      My developer notes if a Microsoft Rich Text file, which doesn't render too well on GitHub. :-(